-No. CATEGORY PTS CRITERIA % С. Innovation 4 Is this project an FHWA or state experimentation effort?
-5% 4 Does the project propose innovative solutions or propose solutions that are new to the region and can potentially serve as a replicable model?
-3. SUPPORTIVE POLICI ES AND PROGRAMS (4% of total points) А. Complementary Programs 3 Are capital improvements accompanied by supportive programs such as an awareness campaign, education efforts, increased enforcement, and/or bicycle parking?
+No. CATEGORY PTS CRITERIA % С. Program Objectives 18 How well does the project align with the ATP objectives?
+11% D. Innovation 4 Is this project an FHWA or state experimentation effort?
+Up to 8 5% 4 Does the project propose innovative solutions or propose solutions that are new to the region and can potentially serve as a replicable model?
+3. SUPPORTIVE POLICI ES AND PROGRAMS (4% of total points) Α. Complementary Programs 3 re capital improvements accompanied by supportive programs such as an wareness campaign, education efforts, increased enforcement, and/or bicycle arking?
 2% В. Supportive Plans and Policies 3 Demonstrated supportive policies such as complete streets or Community Active Transportation Strategy (CATS)?
-2% 4.
-DEMAND ANALYSIS 5 USING GEOGRAPHIC INFORMATION SYSTEM (9% of total points) 15 Factors contributing to score: population and employment, population and employment densities, intersection density, vehicle ownership, and activity centers.
+Up to 3 2% 4.
+DEMAND ANALYSIS USING GEOGRAPHIC INFORMATION SYSTEM (9% of total points) 15 Factors contributing to score: population and employment, population and employment densities, intersection density, vehicle ownership, and activity centers.
 9% 5.
-PROJECT READINESS/COMPLETION OF MAJOR MILESTONES (12% of total points) 2 Neighborhood-level plan, corridor study, or community active transportation strategy.
+PROJECT READINES S/COMP LETION OF MAJOR MILESTONES (12% of total points) 2 Neighborhood-level plan, corridor study, or community active transportation strategy.
 Up to 20 12% 4 Environmental clearance (CEQA and NEPA) 4 Completed right-of-way acquisition 10 Final design 6.
-COST EFFECTIVENESS (6% of total points) 10 Project grant request, divided by score in Categories 1 through 5, ranked relative to each other.
-Up to 10 6% 7.
-MATCHING FUNDS (6% of total points) 10 Matching funds can be from any of the following sources: 6% 1.
-Identified and approved capital funding from identified source 2.
+COST EFFECTIVENES SS (6% o f total points) 10 Project grant request, divided by score in Categories 1 through 5, ranked relative to each other.
+6% 7.
+MATCHING FUNDS (6% of total points) 10 Matching funds can be from any of the following sources: 6% Identified and approved capital funding from identified source 2.
 Approved match grant 3.
 In-kind services.